 Will “work from home” become more common?
 That’s the question many workers are asking as we grapple with the great disruption.
-But for those hopeful pajamas are the future workplace outfit of choice, don’t get your hopes up.
+But, those hopeful pajamas will become the workplace outfit of choice shouldn’t get their hopes up.
 Like I explained on my show, it’s more likely work will return to the office, albeit in a decentralized form.

 Will work from home become more common?

 It’s true the great disruption has sparked a wave of work from home (WFH) employees.
-From mid-March to the end of March, the amount of Americans working from home doubled, and despite the ongoing fears of the great disruption, 6 in 10 Americans seem to like working from home.
+From mid-March to the end of March, the amount of Americans working from home doubled!
+And for now, 6 in 10 Americans seem to like working from home.

-Given that there are a lot of positives that come with adopting a WFH model, like lower congestion, lower emissions and lower commute times, what could go wrong from a new WFH model?
+Given that there are a lot of positives that come with adopting a WFH model, like lower congestion, lower car emissions, and lower commute times, what could go wrong from a new WFH model?
 Quite a bit, actually.